texfaq/texfaq.github.io/FAQ-mcfloat.md

-It's possible to have single-column figures and tables with captions, using the `[H]` placement option introduced by the [`float`](https://ctan.org/pkg/float) package but you might have to fiddle with the placement because they won't ''float'', and exhibit other strange behaviours (such as silently running off the end of the column at the end of the `multicols` environment).
+It's possible to have single-column figures and tables with captions, using the `[H]` placement option introduced by the [`float`](https://ctan.org/pkg/float) package but you might have to fiddle with the placement because they won't "float", and exhibit other strange behaviours (such as silently running off the end of the column at the end of the `multicols` environment).